Course code B821Apply now

 Please check selection criteria for any additional entry requirements.

-- 300 tariff points (120 for 2017) from maximum of 3 A Levels, to include A-Level in Science at grade B or above
+- 128 tariff points from maximum of 3 A-levels, to include A-level in a Science subject or Psychology with minimum of 40 points.

 You are required to visit an NHS radiography department and submit the evaluation forms (available to download below), preferably before you are invited for interview.

 - Students may seek to gain accreditation for prior learning as outlined in the UoC APL procedures (Academic Procedures and Processes, Appendix 6)